-In October, strong convection reinitiated across the Indian Ocean and progressed eastward to the Maritime Continent and is associated with the enhanced phase of the MJO.
+In October, strong convection reinitiated across the Indian Ocean and progressed eastward to the Maritime Continent.

-Recently, convection has been closer to average over much of the equatorial Indian and western Pacific Oceans.
+During early November, convection was closer to average over much of the equatorial Indian and western Pacific Oceans.
+However, in recent days, enhanced convection is evident across the Indian Ocean.